JakeSteam/blog-programming/_posts/2023-11-05-1password-migration.md

 ### Logged out during payment

-Whilst on the screen to enter my card details, I got distracted looking in an alternate banking app to use a different card to usual.
-I can only assume this somehow took more than 10 minutes, since when I finally found my card and entered the details, upon clicking "Submit" I was told my session had expired, and I needed to login again.
+Whilst on the screen to enter my card details, I got distracted looking in a banking app to use a different card to usual.
+I can only assume this somehow took more than 10 minutes, since when I finally found my card and entered the details, upon clicking "Submit" I was told my session had expired, and I needed to login again (and re-enter my card details).

 I do understand the security benefits of this, but I really wish I'd been told my session had expired *before* I typed in all my details and clicked submit!
 Not a big deal, but a minor annoyance.